Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 So when I was recently asked if I’d like to review the Queensberry Hotel, I was very happy to accept the invitation.
 I’d heard a lot about the Queensberry, and was keen to see for myself if it was as good as everyone says.

 I soon discovered that the hotel would exceed even my high expectations.
-Read on to find out why I think a night at the Queensberry Hotel is an excellent reason for visiting Bath.
+Read on to find out why I think spending a night at the Queensberry Hotel is an excellent reason for visiting Bath.

 The History of the Queensberry Hotel

 Anyone with even a passing knowledge of boxing (i.e. me!) has probably heard of the Queensberry rules.
-These are the rules of boxing which were endorsed by the 9th Marquess of Queensberry in 1867.
+They are the rules of boxing which were endorsed by the 9th Marquess of Queensberry in 1867.

 The building which now houses the Queensberry Hotel was commissioned as a home for his father, the 8th Marquess of Queensberry.